wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

 File descriptions
 ------------------

-- The scripts :code:`run-saem-[example name].py` run the five different examples (for the simple example there are two:
+- The scripts :code:`run-[h]saem-[example name].py` run the five different examples (two for the simple example:
-  :code:`run-saem-hierarchical.py` uses HSAEM, :code:`run-saem-population-simple.py` uses SAEM.)
+  :code:`run-hsaem-population-simple.py` uses HSAEM, :code:`run-saem-population-simple.py` uses SAEM.)

 ..
-   - :code:`test-saem-normal.py`: Not included in master
+   - :code:`test-hsaem-normal.py`: Not included in master

 - Subfolder :code:`_model/` contains code for the probability models for each example.
 It accesses the data in
 - subfolder :code:`_data/[example name]/`, where also the data-generating scripts can be found.